 For each element type, you must either manually map the source and target identifiers so the Multi-Server Manager knows which target element represents each source element or specify that it should be added as a new element.
-The Multi-Server Manager provides the Element Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> Element Maps Tab" on page 43) for you to add, edit, or delete Rhythmyx element mappings.
+The Multi-Server Manager provides the Element Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> Element Maps Tab" on page 50) for you to add, edit, or delete Rhythmyx element mappings.

-Mapping Source and Target DBMS Credential Names
+Mapping Source and Target Datasources

-Rhythmyx applications may reference DBMS servers and credentials other than the default DBMS server and credentials used by the source server.
-You must map the non-default server and credentials in the applications to the servers and credentials they should reference on the target server.
-The Multi-Server Manager provides the DBMS Credential Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> DBMS Credential Map Tab" on page 40) for you to add, edit, or delete DBMS credential mappings.
+Rhythmyx applications may reference datasources other than the default datasource used by the source server.
+You must map the non-default datasources in the applications to the datasources they should reference on the target server.
+The Multi-Server Manager provides the Datasource Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> Datasource Map Tab" on page 48) for you to add, edit, or delete datasource mappings.